 - Serve sprinkled with parmeggiano-reggiano cheese

 Stephen O’Donnell is a passionate, recipe-following home cook who is just starting to get comfortable changing up recipes and making things up as he goes along.
-Stephen grew ...More from this author
+Stephen grew ...Read more about this chef..

 Sign Up For Our Newsletter

 In the 1960’s, the Greek island of Crete had the highest longevity rates in the world, the men lived to be the same age as the women and researchers could only find one man on the island who had heart disease.

 In our cookbook, Foods of Crete: Traditional Recipes from the Healthiest People in the World you will find over 110 delectable recipes by Koula Barydakis, a chef and cooking teacher from the island and a guide to eating the Mediterranean diet by Bill Bradley, Registered Dietician.